vmware-tanzu/build-tooling-for-integrations/docs/build-tooling-getting-started.md

 ### Running Build Tooling for Integrations to Publish Tanzu CLI Plugins

 - Before you can publish plugin packages, you need to have built them first.
 So, complete the [Running Build Tooling for Integrations to Build Tanzu CLI Plugins](#running-build-tooling-for-integrations-to-build-tanzu-cli-plugins) step before doing this step.
+- Select which plugins and which versions of the plugins are to be published by editing [plugin_manifest.yaml file](examples/multi-module-integration/build/artifacts/packages/plugin_manifest.yaml).
 - You need to set a few environment variables: REGISTRY_USERNAME, REGISTRY_PASSWORD, OCI_REGISTRY, PUBLISHER, AND VENDOR.
 - Then, run REGISTRY_USERNAME=<username> REGISTRY_PASSWORD=<password> OCI_REGISTRY=<registry> PUBLISHER=<your organization> VENDOR=<plugin author> make cli-plugin-publish.